georgeonalo/Kubernetes-Create-Deployments-Using-YAML-Files/README.md

 Now you could combine the service and deployment files into one file and apply it.
 Or you could apply the whole directory.
-This article just shows a beginners guide to understanding the YAML configuration files.
+This project just shows a beginners guide to understanding the YAML configuration files.